 The schools in the TLP are Devonport High School for Boys, Eggbuckland Community College, Notre Dame Roman Catholic School and St Boniface Roman Catholic College.
 Some of our students will find that they wish to study an A level in one of these other schools as it is a subject we are unable to offer.
 Transport costs for the movement between schools are met by the schools and not the students.

-All students study a combination of three or four subjects over a full two year course, therefore resulting in all students finishing their programme of study with a minimum of three A Levels.
-Students will also study Independent Learning Skills (ILS) in Year 12 as an enrichment subject which qualifies students in Year 13 to study the Extended Project Qualification (EPQ)
+We take great care to tailor each student to an individual programme of study that involves a core learning aim of A Level, combined with either work experience or enrichment studies.
+We factor in a student’s prior attainment and career aspirations and work very closely with them over the two years to ensure that they achieve the very best.
+All students study a combination of three or four subjects over a full two-year course, therefore resulting in all students finishing their programme of study with a minimum of three A Levels.
+Students will also study Independent Learning Skills (ILS) in Year 12 as an enrichment subject which qualifies students in Year 13 to study the Extended Project Qualification (EPQ).

 Every effort is made to enable the preferred choice of courses requested by students to be timetabled.
 All Sixth Formers are expected to choose an additional extra-curricular activity to which they devote at least an hour each week, this is as well as ILS.